ARM-software/CMSIS_5/CMSIS/DSP/PythonWrapper_README.md

 The wrapper is now containing the Synchronous Data Flow Python scripts and you should refer the the documentation in `DSP/SDFTools` folder to know how to use those tools.

-# LIMITATIONS

-Due to the high number of functions in the [CMSIS-DSP](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP), the first version of the wrapper was generated automatically from a custom script.

-Only a subset of the functions has been tested.

-It is likely that some problems are present.
-The API is quite regular in [CMSIS-DSP](https://github.com/ARM-software/CMSIS_5/tree/develop/CMSIS/DSP) but there are a few exceptions and the generation script is not managing all of them.

-So, the API may crash due to unallocated variables or wrong data conversions.

-The generated C code is a first version for bootstrapping the process.
-Now that this C file exists, the improvements will be done on the C code rather than on the generation script.